 We are committed to working responsibly as part of a strategy to deliver value for all stakeholders.
-This means working in a safe, secure, and environmentally and socially responsible manner.
+This means delivering value in a safe, secure and environmentally responsible manner for all our stakeholders.

 Everything we do is guided by our core values, which we call the ‘3Rs’:

-- Building Respect: We act with respect for people, their communities, the environment, human rights and the law.
+- Building Respect: We act with respect for people, the communities we work in, the environment, human rights and the law.

 - Nurturing Relationships: We act honestly, transparently, and with integrity to develop strong and lasting relationships with all our stakeholders.

 - Acting Responsibly: We behave fairly and ethically, and are accountable for our actions.
 We believe in, and act on, our responsibility to care for people, society and the environment.